-- Honor the wisdom, voice, and experience of the community - Treat participants with integrity and respect - Be transparent about the process, motives and power dynamics - Share decision making and initiative leadership - Engage in continuous reflection and willingness to change course
+- Honor the wisdom, voice, and experience of the community - Involve diverse and representative community interests - Treat participants with integrity and respect - Be transparent about the process, motives and power dynamics - Share decision making and initiative leadership - Engage in continuous reflection and willingness to change course

-Effective engagement can be the difference between a successful initiative and one that falls well short of its potential.
-It enables highly technical or routine projects and processes to produce real, tangible, and lasting benefits for communities.
-Effective engagement is:
+Transformative engagement can be the difference between a successful initiative and one that falls well short of its potential.
+It enables highly technical or routine projects and processes to produce real, tangible and lasting benefits for communities.
+To be transformative and achieve the City's objective of being inclusive, engagement should be:

-- Collaborative work together to generate ideas and develop solutions - Outcome-driven focus on solving a problem - Inclusive involve stakeholders in defining the problem, the desired outcome, and the process for decision making - Fair clearly define decision-making process - Trackable document all input and decisions - Accessible make meetings and information accessible for all
+- Collaborative work together with the community to generate ideas and develop solutions - Outcome-driven focus on solving a problem - Inclusive involve stakeholders in defining the problem, the desired outcome, and the process for decision making - Fair clearly define decision-making process - Trackable document all input and decisions - Accessible make meetings and information accessible for all the process.
+It is intended to be a flexible, principle-driven process that can be easily followed by the City and the public to track the decisions and focus of each step, creating a fair and transparent process.
+This requires documentation of all input and decisions at each step of the process to allow the community to track how their perspectives are considered and addressed.
+The framework can be used as the foundation for designing public outreach for all City activities that include a public outreach or engagement component.
+The process is flexible and adaptable to the complexity and timeframes of different types of policy, planning, and project initiatives.